On the $K$-theory of pushouts: Introduction

 The underlying $(A,A)$-bimodule of $A$ canonically identifies with the pullback $A' \times_M B$, the underlying $(A',B)$-bimodule of $A' \wtimes{A}{M} B$ canonically identifies with $A' \otimes_A B$, and the underlying diagram of $(A,A)$-bimodules is the canonical one. \end{thm} \begin{Notation} To emphasize the dependence of the $k$-algebra $A$ in the above theorem on the Milnor context $(A',B,M)$, we will sometimes use the notation $A' \boxtimes_M B$ for the $k$-algebra $A$. \end{Notation}

 Viewing a pullback diagram \eqref{pullback-square} as a Milnor context as above, the square constructed in Theorem~\ref{thm:GLT} is the one already obtained in \cite[Main theorem]{LT}.
 In particular, the $k$-algebra $A' \boxtimes_{B'} B$ is canonically equivalent to $A$ (hence the notation).
+Moreover, in Proposition~\ref{prop:describing-multiplication}, we give a formula for the multiplication map of $A' \wtimes{A}{M} B$.

 We can now come to the main result of this paper.
 To state it, let $(A',B,M)$ be a Milnor context, and let $A_0$ be a $k$-algebra equipped with $k$-algebra maps $A' \leftarrow A_0 \to B$ participating in a commutative diagram